tanaikech/ToolsForMCPServer/README.md

 Follow the official documentation to install the Gemini CLI on your system.
 [Ref](https://github.com/google-gemini/gemini-cli)

-### 2. Modify `settings.json`
+There are 2 patterns for using this MCP server using Gemini CLI and other AI agents as follows.

+### 2A.
+Pattern 1

+In this pattern, Gemini CLI is directly connected to the MCP server built by Google Apps Script Web Apps.

-To connect the Gemini CLI to your new Apps Script server, you need to edit its settings file.
+To connect the Gemini CLI to your new Apps Script server, you need to edit its settings file `settings.json`.
 This file is typically located at `~/.gemini/settings.json` on macOS/Linux or `%USERPROFILE%\.gemini\settings.json` on Windows.

 Add the `mcpServers` configuration block as shown below.